lmullen/lincolnmullen.com/source/cv/index.markdown

 "The Contours of Conversion to Catholicism in the Nineteenth Century," *U.S. Catholic Historian* 32, no. 2 (2014): 1--27.
 DOI: [10.1353/cht.2014.0007](http://dx.doi.org/10.1353/cht.2014.0007) | [Project Muse](http://muse.jhu.edu/journals/cht/summary/v032/32.2.mullen.html) | [PDF](/downloads/pdf/mullen.contours-conversion-to-catholicism.pdf)

 "Using Metadata and Maps to Teach the History of Religion," *Transformations: The Journal of Inclusive Scholarship and Pedagogy*, 24, no. 3 (2014): 34--40.
-In press.
 [PDF preprint](/downloads/pdf/mullen.using-metadata-and-maps.preprint.pdf)

 "Confessionalization and the Creedal Tradition," *The Proceedings of the South Carolina Historical Association* (March 2010): 79--90.
 [PDF](/downloads/pdf/mullen.confessionalization.pdf)